A reliable order-statistics-based approximate nearest neighbor search algorithm: Introduction

 In the quantization literature there has been intense research on optimal (minimum distortion) space partitioning.
 The k-means algorithm provides a locally optimal solution \cite{Lloyd1982}, with cells well packed in the space and adapted to data point density.
 However, to classify a query, $M$ vector distances must be computed, with $M$ the partition size, making this approach unsuited to fast NN search.
 Therefore, a number of constrained solutions have been adopted in practice (see Fig.\ref{fig:partitions}).
 In hierarchical k-means, a tree-structured search is carried out, using partitions of size $M' \ll M$ at each node, with a sharp reduction of complexity.
 The limiting case $M'=2$ corresponds to binary kd-trees search \cite{Bentley1975}.
 With binary decisions at the nodes, the dataset is recursively partitioned by $k$-dimensional hyperplanes, allowing a very fast search.
 However, complex tree-visiting schemes are needed to obtain an acceptable reliability.
 In \cite{Anan2008, Muja2014} a good performance is obtained by using multiple randomized kd-trees.

-Another popular approach is product quantization \cite{Jegou2011}, with its variants \cite{Babenko2012,Ge2014a,Kalantidis2014}, where the vector space is decomposed into the Cartesian product of subspaces of lower dimensionality, and quantization is carried out independently in each subspace.
+Another popular approach is product quantization (PQ) \cite{Jegou2011}, with its many state-of-the-art variants, inverted multi index \cite{Babenko2012}, Cartesian k-means \cite{Norouzi2013}, optimized PQ \cite{Ge2014a}, locally optimized PQ \cite{Kalantidis2014}, composite quantization \cite{Zhang2014}.
+In PQ the vector space is decomposed into the Cartesian product of subspaces of lower dimensionality, and quantization is carried out independently in each subspace.
 Data points are then represented by compact codes obtained by stacking the quantization indices of all subspaces.
 Thanks to these compact codes and to approximate code-based distances, large datasets can be dealt with efficiently.
 The limiting case of scalar subspaces corresponds to the independent quantization of vector components.
-This solution, however simple, is largely suboptimal, and much better regular partitions of the space can be found \cite{Conway1998}.
+This solution is simple but largely suboptimal, and much better regular partitions of the space can be found \cite{Conway1998}.

 Interestingly, one of the most popular ANN search techniques, locality sensitive hashing (LSH) \cite{Datar2004, Wang2014}, amounts to nothing more than scalar product quantization \cite{Pauleve2010}, with data projected on randomly oriented, non-orthogonal, axes.
 Nonetheless, LSH can achieve a good performance through a number of clever expedients, like the use of multiple hash tables \cite{Datar2004}, and multi-probe search \cite{Lv2007}.
 Moreover, data-dependent variants of LSH improve largely over basic LSH, by learning projection axes from the data \cite{Weiss2008, Brandt2010, Kong2012}, and using non-uniform quantizers \cite{Pauleve2010}.